Charlton, Stanley

 Biographical Text

-He eventually left the Grecians in 1928, signing for Crystal Palace, where he was equally successful, making 122 appearances and scoring seven goals.
-Charlton then spent a season with Newport County in 1932-33, before ending his playing career.
+Stan eventually left the Grecians in 1928 signing for Crystal Palace where he made 122 appearances before having a single season with Newport County in 1932-33.

 Appearances